This is part two... for part one, go here.

 - Consider that the unusual upcoming parabolic markets will be much more unpredictable than more staid linear methodologies.

-- A best guess on the upcoming order of this build out?
+- The best guess on the upcoming order of this build-out?
 Uranium-REE.
 Wheat.
 Copper-Nickel.
-Gold-Silver; Digital Miners.
+Gold-Silver.
+Digital Miners.

 - At the end of what may have become the largest single commodities – miners, Senior-Juniors re-alignment in our lifetimes, please don't be left saying, "Please, Lord, if you'll just give me one more bull run, I promise not to screw it up!"

 For 8 years, I (David H. Smith), Senior Analyst at The Morgan Report, LODE Digital Silver and Gold Ambassador, and frequent Contributor to The Prospector News have enjoyed interacting with the rapidly expanding audiences from Money Metals Exchange and associated contributing sites, including three of the most widely read, Bob Moriarty's 321gold.com and goldseek/silverseek.com as we keep working to build out our unique yet similar paths to financial success we all seek.
 BEST!